Virac, Catanduanes: Geography

 Almost half of the area is rugged and mountainous, with hills and plains dotted with marshy land, rocky jutting cliffs and crags.

-The town is bounded on the east and south by the Pacific Ocean, on the north by high and green mountain ranges of San Miguel, and on the west by the gently rolling hills of San Andres.
+The town is bounded on the east and south by the Pacific Ocean and Bato town, on the north by high and green mountain ranges of San Miguel, and on the west by the gently rolling hills of San Andres.